The University’s academic misconduct procedures help to prevent and address unfair practices such as plagiarism and collusion.

 Please note, the Academic Misconduct Panel will not be told about any previous findings of poor academic practice or academic misconduct against you until after they have made their decision.
 Then, if relevant, they take this into account when determining a penalty.

-Attending a panel
+Attending a panel hearing

 If you cannot attend an Academic Misconduct Panel hearing, you should respond in writing that you cannot attend.
 You can still provide a written statement in advance of the Panel meeting.
 You can also ask a friend or Students’ Union representative to attend as an observer.